spatie/laravel-medialibrary/docs/handling-uploads/handling-uploads-with-vue.md

 ![Screenshot of the MediaLibraryCollection Vue component]()

-If neither of these look appealing, we've exposed a set of APIs for you to be bold and [roll your own components](#).
+If neither of these fit the bill, we've exposed a set of APIs for you to be bold and [roll your own components](#).

 ## Basic setup

-Before diving into the frontend, the server needs to be able to catch your incoming uploads.
-Register our `UploadController` in your routes file.
+First, the server needs to be able to catch your incoming uploads.
+Register the Media Library `UploadController` in your routes file.

 ```php
 // routes/web.php